bullyhunter1917/ML-Neural-Networks-Projects/Food classification 2/README.md

-Second attempt to classify food pictures, now using cnn for better results.
-I'm using VGG-16 architecture, input size in my model is 224x224x3.
-I'm currently traning my model, after I finish it will be uploaded here
+My second attempt to classify food pictures, now using cnn for better results.
+I used VGG-16 architecture, input size in my model is 224x224x3.
+I'm currently traning my model.
+After I finish the model, it will be uploaded here.

 Dataset:
 - Food-101